Sausage and Broccoli Casserole is a comforting dinner recipe! You can also serve this casserole as a Thanksgiving side dish instead of stuffing!

 - Preheat the oven to 400 degrees.

-- Add the butter and oil to the skillet.
+- Add the butter to the skillet.
 Once the butter is melted, add mushrooms and onions, salt, pepper and thyme.
 Cook until the mushrooms have browned and the onions have softened, about 5-7 minutes.

 - Add the garlic and cook 1 minute longer, then sprinkle the flour over the mushrooms and onions.
 Stir to combine the flour completely, cooking for about 1 minute.